 4. HOW WE USE YOUR INFORMATION

-3.1 We will only use your information for the following purposes:
+4.1 We will mainly use your information for the following purposes:

 - To enable us to provide you with any email updates or newsletters that you may have subscribed to from time to time.